 UTS Central is a vibrant student hub and faculty space at the heart of our city campus.
-It's home to the new UTS Library and scholarly Reading Room (both opening November 2019), a wealth of student study spaces, and an inviting, publicly accessible food court that opens onto Alumni Green.
+It's home to the new UTS Library and scholarly Reading Room, a wealth of student study spaces, and an inviting, publicly accessible food court that opens onto Alumni Green.

-Our Faculty of Law will make its new home in the upper floors of UTS Central in February 2020, with state-of-the-art trial courts and Moot Court, as well as purpose-built student study areas.
+Our Faculty of Law has also made its new home in the upper floors of UTS Central, with state-of-the-art trial courts and Moot Court, as well as purpose-built student study areas.

 Importantly for our growing university, UTS Central adds to the array of learning, teaching and research facilities on campus, with the Hive Superlab, three large high-tech collaborative classrooms and much-needed research spaces for the Faculty of Engineering and IT.

-UTS Central is the final significant capital development project to be delivered as part of the billion-dollar-plus UTS City Campus Master Plan.
+UTS Central was the final significant capital development project delivered as part of the billion-dollar-plus UTS City Campus Master Plan.
 Work commenced in mid-November 2016 with the demolition of the former Building 2.
-Construction got underway in early 2017 and the buildig opened in August 2019.
+Construction got underway in early 2017 and the building opened in August 2019.